Dr. Kevin McKerrow

 Metvix is used to treat facial and scalp lesions that are thin and not dark coloured.
 Skin cancer lesions which can be successfully treated include superficial basal cell carcinomas, Bowen’s disease (squamous cell carcinoma in-situ) and solar keratoses (sun spots).
 Those on the back, chest, arms and legs are well suited to the treatment, but thick or deep skin cancers, and those on the mid-face and ears are not suitable.

 The cure rate for PDT is not as high as with surgery.
 Overall, it is in the range of around 90%.
-PhotoDynamic therapy does have the benefit of avoiding the need for surgery and scarring, and if often a very good option for treatment.
+PhotoDynamic therapy does have the benefit of avoiding the need for surgery and scarring, and is often a very good option for treatment.
+There are many alternatives for PDT, including Efudix, Aldara cream, curettage, cryosurgery or excision.
+If PDT has been recommended, it is because after considering all the benefits and risks, it is the best choice for your situation.

 Two treatments are required on the same day.
 The first involves the dermatologist gently scraping the skin cancer to allow the cream to soak in.
 We rarely perform this approach, as we use a fractionated CO2 laser to achieve the same effect, if not better, as there is no bleeding at the site.
 The fractionated CO2 laser promotes a far better site application of the products due to the numerous small areas of destruction produced through this device.
 Local anaesthesia is not needed for this.
 The Metvix cream is then applied and covered with a plastic covering.
 The patient returns after at least three hours.